project-codeflare/codeflare-sdk/README.md

 We recommend using Python 3.9 for development.
 Install dependencies: `poetry install`
-This will install all requirements as specified in the poetry.lock file.
+This will install standard requirements as specified in the poetry.lock file.
+Test and docs dependencies are optional.

+To include test dependencies run: `poetry install --with test`

+To include docs dependencies run: `poetry instal --with docs`

+To include test and docs dependencies run: `poetry install --with test,docs`

 If you require a requirements.txt file you can run: